Rafael de la Fuente

-Rafael de la Fuente (born 11 November 1986) is a Venezuelan actor and singer.
-He is known for his roles in the fantasy television series Grachi (2011–2013) and the soap opera reboot Dynasty (2017–2022) as Sam "Sammy Jo" Jones.
-His other notable role was in the first and second seasons of the drama series Empire (2015–2016).
+Rafael Alfredo De la Fuente Torres Jr. (born 11 November 1986) is a Venezuelan-born American actor and singer.
+He is known for his roles in the fantasy television series Grachi (2011–2013) and as Sam "Sammy Jo" Jones in the CW soap opera reboot Dynasty (2017–2022) His other notable role was in the first and second seasons of the drama series Empire (2015–2016) and Diego Moreno in the CBS drama Fire Country (2023–2025).

 Early life

-Rafael Alfredo De la Fuente Torres Jr. was born in Caracas, Venezuela. on 11 November 1986.
-His parents are Rafael Sr., a bariatric surgeon, and Helena.
-He has a younger sister, Alma.
+Rafael Alfredo De la Fuente Torres Jr. was born in Caracas, Venezuela. on 11 November 1986, to Rafael Sr., a bariatric surgeon, and Helena.
+He has one younger sister, Alma.
+From childhood, his ambition was to pursue a career as a singer, and he sang in his church choir from the age of nine.

-His early goal was to pursue a career as a singer.
-After high school, he moved to the United States to attend The University of Tampa.
-He graduated with a Bachelor of Arts degree in 2009.
-After graduation, he decided to focus on an acting career and began landing roles.
+After high school, he moved to the United States to study theatre at the University of Tampa, graduating with a Bachelor of Arts degree in 2009.
+He began acting on stage at the nearby Falk Theater before transitioning to on-screen roles.
+His first acting opportunity came by chance when he was 18 when a casting director visiting his father's medical office noticed a photograph of him, leading to a two-episode appearance on a Venezuelan telenovela.

 Career

-His first acting job came by chance.
-When he was 18, a casting director visited his father's office and saw a picture of him.
-This led to a two episode appearance on a Venezuelan telenovela.
+Early career (2009–2014)

-In 2009, he played Jorge Giraldo in the Telemundo telenovela, Más sabe el diablo.
-In 2011, de la Fuente appeared as Max in the telenovela Aurora.
-This was followed by the recurring role of Diego Forlán in the Nickelodeon Latin America fantasy series, Grachi, which became a main role in the second season.
-In 2014, de la Fuente appeared as Coach Julio on Every Witch Way, an English-language remake of Grachi.
+De la Fuente's first on-screen credit was an appearance in the Telemundo telenovela Más sabe el diablo in 2009.
+In 2011, he appeared as Max in the telenovela Aurora Followed by the recurring role of Diego Forlán in the Nickelodeon Latin America fantasy series, Grachi, which became a main role in the second season.
+In 2014, de la Fuente appeared as Coach Julio on Every Witch Way, an English-language remake of Grachi produced for Nickelodeon.

-In 2014 and 2015, he appeared in the films The One I Wrote For You and Lift Me Up.
+Also in 2014, he appeared in the feature film The One I Wrote For You, followed by Lift Me Up (2015).

+Breakthrough in American television (2015–2017)

-In 2015 and 2016, de la Fuente appeared in the recurring role of Michael Sanchez, the boyfriend of Jamal Lyon, in the Fox musical prime time soap opera, Empire.
-In 2017, he appeared as Cleve Jones' boyfriend Ricardo Canto in the ABC miniseries When We Rise.
+De la Fuente gained wider recognition in American primetime television with his recurring role as Michael Sanchez, the boyfriend of Jamal Lyon, in the Fox musical prime time soap opera, Empire (2015–2016).

-In 2017 and 2018, he appeared in the films ¡He matado a mi marido! and Antidote.
-He also guest starred on American Horror Story.
+In 2017, he appeared as Cleve Jones's boyfriend Ricardo Canto in the ABC miniseries When We Rise.

+In 2017, he appeared as Ricardo Canto, the long-term partner of activist Cleve Jones, in the ABC miniseries When We Rise, a historical drama chronicling the LGBTQ+ rights movement.
+That same year he made a guest appearance in American Horror Story: Cult.